email4prasanth/InterviewQuestion/Project.md

 - DevOps Tools           : Artifactory, /GIT, Jenkins, Ansible, Docker, AWS
 - Environment            : Linux, Windows
 - Responsibilities:
-    - Created repositories and provided access to the requested users in Artifactory.
+    \item Created repositories and provided access to the requested users in Artifactory.
-    - Worked on Docker container snapshots, attaching to a running container, removing images, managing containers.
+    \item I worked on Docker container snapshots, attaching to a running container, removing images, and managing containers.
-    - Created the pipelines in Jenkins that involves the automated build and deployment to respective environments and Trobuleshoot the build issues.
+    \item Created the pipelines in Jenkins that involve the automated build and deployment to respective environments and troubleshooted the build issues.
-    - Used Ansible as Configuration management tool, to automate repetitive tasks, quickly deploys critical applications, and proactively manage changes.
+    \item Used Ansible as a configuration management tool to automate repetitive tasks, quickly deploy critical applications, and proactively manage changes.
-    - Involved in the creation of war files and deployed them in the Application Server.
+    \item Involved in the creation of war files and deployed them on the application server.
-    - Handling 24 x 7 Environment in shift roaster and attending on-call basis whenever assigned.
+    \item Handling 24 x 7 I worked as a shift roaster, responding to calls as needed.